1st INTERNATIONAL SOFTWARE QUALITY WEEK EUROPE (QWE'97) PAPER AND PRESENTATION ABSTRACTS |

 Tutorial Title: Structured Testing According to TMap (H)

-In recent years TMap has evolved towards the standard for software testing in
+In recent years TMap has evolved towards the standard for software testing in the Netherlands.
+It is being used by more than two hundred Dutch organizations.

 The tutorial is divided into three sections: